haiku/website/content/guides/building/get-source-git.md

 <strong>Configure your git!</strong> Before making any commits to the Haiku repository (local even), be <strong>sure</strong> to <a href="#configure_env">configure</a> the git environment on your local system!
 Failure to configure git properly before a commit will result in incorrect naming in your commit, making it impossible to give you well-deserved credit for your work.</div>

 <h4>Configure Git on your system:<a name="configure_env"></a></h4>

-<p>Before making your first commit on a new system, be <strong>sure</strong> to configure Git.
-These global settings are stored in your git configuration directory (~/.git/ or for Haiku: ~config/settings/git/) and will be appended to <strong>each</strong> commit as your personal information.</p>
+Before making your first commit on a new system, be <strong>sure</strong> to configure Git.
+These global settings are stored in your git configuration directory (`~/.git/` or for Haiku: `~config/settings/git/`) and will be appended to <strong>each</strong> commit as your personal information.

 ```sh
 git config --global user.name "John Doe"
 git config --global user.email "john.doe@developers.com"
 ```

-<p>On Mac OS X, you must set the following option in order to avoid problems with the unicode representation of filenames:</p>
+On Mac OS X, you must set the following option in order to avoid problems with the unicode representation of filenames:

 ```sh
 git config core.precomposeunicode true
 ```

 <h4>Build Tools:</h4>

-<p>The &lt;login&gt;@ is only needed if your currently logged in username doesn't match your git.haiku-os.org username.</p>
+The `<login>@` is only needed if your currently logged in username doesn't match your `git.haiku-os.org` username.

 ```sh
 git clone ssh://<login>@git.haiku-os.org/buildtools
 ```

 <h4>Haiku:</h4>

-<p>The &lt;login&gt;@ is only needed if your currently logged in username doesn't match your git.haiku-os.org username.</p>
+The `<login>@` is only needed if your currently logged in username doesn't match your `git.haiku-os.org` username.

 ```sh
 git clone ssh://<login>@git.haiku-os.org/haiku
 ```

-<p>Finally, install the <a href="https://review.haiku-os.org/Documentation/user-changeid.html">Gerrit hooks to generate Change-Ids</a>.</p>
+Finally, install the <a href="https://review.haiku-os.org/Documentation/user-changeid.html">Gerrit hooks to generate Change-Ids</a>.

 <h4>Switching from anonymous to developer access</h4>

-<p>Just got commit access to Haiku?
+Just got commit access to Haiku?
 Congratulations!
 You don't need to checkout the sources again.
 Instead you can update your existing copy of the source to use the commiter access.
-Just change the remote URL:</p>
+Just change the remote URL:

 ```sh
 git remote set-url origin ssh://<login>@git.haiku-os.org/haiku